 As the players made their way to their chairs at the 6-5 changeover, Zverev chirped at Fils, most likely about the underhand serve.
 Fils calmly stepped to Zverev like “Yo, is there a problem son?”
 Suddenly and very clearly, Zverev didn’t want it.
 The chair umpire quickly jumped down and guided Fils to his side of the court (as if he was the instigator).

 Zverev would hold to tie the set at 6-6 but Fils would take total command and dominate the tiebreaker.
 With Fils serving up 6-1, Zverev dumped a forehand service return into the net.
-The German crowd quiet and stunned, Zverev moped towards the net with his hand out for a raggedy, passive aggressive handshake, looking away from Fils at the net.
+The German crowd quiet and stunned, Zverev moped towards the net with his hand out for a sulky, WTA handshake, looking away from Fils at the net.
 I laughed to myself, “Oh, he gon’ cry in the car.”

 Fils Good